harikesh409/xmeme/README.md

 ```mvnw spring-boot:run```
 4. Running using docker-compose.
 ```docker-compose up -d```
-5. By default it will run on port 8081.
+5. By default the application will run on port 8081.

 ### Endpoints
 1. Get all Memes - GET Method <br>